naufalafif/fastapi-prometheus-example/README.md

 - [Histogram Example](histogram.py)

 ### How To Run
+using makefile
 - Counter : `make counter`
 - Gauge : `make counter`
 - Summary : `make counter`
 - Histogram : `make counter`

+or simply execute the python file. ex  : `python counter.py`

 App will run on port `8282`
 Metric exposed on port `8181`